-Be aware that the shell itself will try to expand all of the glob patterns before invoking pxar.
+Be aware that the shell itself will try to expand glob patterns before invoking pxar.
 In order to avoid this, all globs have to be quoted correctly.

 It is possible to pass the --exclude parameter multiple times, in order to match more than one pattern.
-This allows you to use more complex file exclusion/inclusion behavior.
+This allows you to use more complex file inclusion/exclusion behavior.
 However, it is recommended to use .pxarexclude files instead for such cases.

-For example you might want to exclude all .txt files except for a specific one from the archive.
-This is achieved via the negated match pattern, prefixed by !.
+For example you might want to exclude all .txt files except a specific one from the archive.
+This would be achieved via the negated match pattern, prefixed by !.
 All the glob patterns are relative to the source directory.